fergo5002/G-15-ProgProj/README.md

-Read me test
+Read me test. \n
-can you add a read me to the Todo list in the project?
+Can you add a read me to the Todo list in the project?